|Benefits Training and Consulting||Publications|

 Numerous Examples of the Application of Work Incentives,

-The 2016 version contains 58 examples (more then ever before) to help understand the application of specific points and work incentives.
+The 2018 version contains 58 examples to help understand the application of specific points and work incentives.

 User Reports . . .
 Agencies and individuals using the earlier editions of The Guide say